 In Massachusetts, your corporation is required to adopt bylaws.
 Bylaws lay out the following:

 - Your corporation's operating rules

 - Director responsibilities

 You're not required to file corporate bylaws with the state, but you still need them to show that your corporation is legitimate to the IRS, lending institutions, banks, creditors, and the courts.
 Bylaws help you to specify rules that make clear the separation between personal debts and assets and the corporation's debts and assets.

 Massachusetts also requires corporations to keep minutes of shareholder and director meetings.
 You should maintain meeting minutes and other company records at your corporate office or with your designated agent.
 Corporate minutes are a record of important company decisions, including votes taken on business decisions.
 They also help secure your limited liability protection status.

 Because forming a corporation can be time-consuming and costly, you might consider consulting with tax and legal professionals to ensure you complete all the necessary steps.
 Maintaining your corporation involves additional requirements, such as filing yearly reports and paying required fees.

 If you need help forming a corporation in Massachusetts or another state, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.